 Students will be asked to write two critique papers throughout the course of the semester.
 The first critique will be based on your analysis of a movie that has themes related to the psychology of women.
 The second paper will be based on a song that addresses some gender concept discussed in the class.
-Specific criteria related to these papers will be posted on Blackboard.
+Specific criteria related to these papers will be posted on CANVAS.
 These critiques are worth 25 points each.
 Critique papers must be TYPED.
-Papers must be in Times New Roman 12 point font, 1 inch margins.
+Papers must be in Times New Roman 12 point font with 1 inch margins.
+Please upload your papers to CANVAS.